TAD Micro Evolution One Stand Mount Loudspeaker Review

 Technical Audio Devices Laboratories, Inc. remains one of high-end hi-fi's best-kept secrets.
 Most audiophiles won't have heard a TAD loudspeaker; it was only at a hi-fi show that I first encountered the brand several years ago.
 It was created by Pioneer in 1975 to make reference loudspeakers for Japan's professional audio market.
 Since 2003 the company has branched out into the consumer sphere with speakers and electronics, albeit operating at the very top of the market.
 Not your average High Street brand, then.

-Costing a cool $18,499 in Australia with matching stands, the Micro Evolution One (ME1) is TAD's entry-level loudspeaker – its smallest and least expensive offering!
+Costing a cool fr.
+S$15,000 in Singapore with matching stands, the Micro Evolution One (ME1) is TAD's entry-level loudspeaker – its smallest and least expensive offering!
 It sports a 160mm woofer that works with a unique Coherent Source Transducer coaxial midrange/tweeter driver.
 The 25mm dome tweeter is mounted concentrically within the 90mm midrange cone, effectively becoming a point source of sound.
 Other manufacturers like KEF, with its Uni-Q driver, for instance, use a similar type of design.
 As the two drivers share the same acoustic centre, they are time-coherent and have matched directivity, which produces nicely controlled radiation patterns of both direct and reflecting sounds.

 The tweeter uses a pure Beryllium diaphragm; chemistry boffins will know this to be the lightest stable metal in the Periodic Table.
 Its low mass and strength make it a superb material for the job in hand, but it is costly and hard to work with.
 The midrange is made of magnesium, a slightly heavier self-damping metal that's also super-stiff.
 The woofer cone is made of woven and non-woven aramid fibre fabric that's separately formed then laminated together, making it very stiff and with ideal characteristics within its operating frequency range.